jaino-song/ONNS/README.md

 ## Overview

-ONNS (옷늘날씨, “Outfit for Today’s Weather”) is a community-driven platform where users:
+ONNS (옷늘날씨, "Outfit for Today's Weather") is a community-driven platform where users:

-1. View today’s weather and feels-like temperature.
+1. View today's weather and feels-like temperature.
 2. Share their outfit choices and see what others are wearing.
 3. Filter by season, style, or feels-like preference.
 4. Engage with posts via comments and reactions.